brewlabs/sendpress/readme.txt

 == Description ==

+SendPress is a plugin for WordPress that allows to write and send newsletters, and to gather and manage the subscribers.
+Built on the WordPress UI you already know.
+It's just as easy as creating a new Post.

-Sending great emails and newsletters is something that should be easy and not require a third party system.
-This plugin aims to fix that and allow you to manage newsletters and emails with ease within WordPress.
-Instead of focusing on providing every single feature under the sun, SendPress tries to provide only the ones that you really need.
-It aims to make email marketing through WordPress easy, complete and extensible.
+Sending great emails and newsletters is something that should be easy and not require a third party system forget MailChimp, Aweber, etc.

 = Check out our 2 minute run through video =

 http://vimeo.com/56978344

-**Follow this plugin on [Git Hub](https://github.com/brewlabs/sendpress)**

 Features of the plugin include: